 - What’s the one thing you can do to eliminate that distraction?

-Tough, challenging questions keep us focused on the right direction.
+Tough, challenging questions keep us focused in the right direction.
 Your 411 isn’t something that’s set in stone—it’s a living document that should be changed and updated every week.
 A good rule of thumb to follow is to never adjust your goals if you aren’t hitting them—adjust your actions.
-Big actions lead to big results, and one of the things a 411 reveals to us, and helps us keep track of, is just how impactful our actions are.
+Big actions lead to big results, and one of the things a 411 reveals to us and helps us keep track of, is just how impactful our actions are.
 When an activity doesn’t produce the results we’re looking for, we should pivot to one that will.

 Starting Your Day Off Right

 Our 411’s keep us focused on what matters most.
 But it won’t do you any good if you don’t build a habit of making it a part of your daily routine.

 In our experience, the most common habit professionals have built into their routines is to check their email first thing in the morning.
 There are two problems with this:

 - We distract ourselves from what we know is important with what we think is important.